Bell peppers (also known as capsicums) are a colorful and sweet fruit from the nightshade plant family.

 Can Guinea Pigs Eat Yellow Bell Peppers?

 Yellow bell peppers are an excellent choice for guinea pigs and they can also be fed daily.
-Yellow contains the highest amount of Vitamin C of all the colors of bell peppers.
+Yellow peppers are very high in Vitamin C.

 They are also the second-lowest in sugar, next to green peppers.
 This also makes them a great source for piggies that are on the chunky side.